 The Art Department offers several scholarships and grant opportunities throughout the year for Art Major students in good academic standing based on outstanding work and promise in the visual arts.
 Announcements for these opportunities are sent by email to registered Art students.

 The Irwin Project Grants are designed to fund specific student project proposals up to a maximum of $1,000.
-Students submit a written proposal and selected grant requests are awarded each Fall and Spring quarter.
+Students submit a written proposal and selected grant requests are awarded each Fall quarter.

 The Irwin Scholarship is the most prestigious award in the Art Department and is awarded by faculty nomination only.
 Twelve students receive $2,500 and a highly-publicized group show in the Sesnon Gallery.
 Exceptional students from each area are invited to apply in Winter quarter via nomination by Art Department faculty.
 Make sure that you are on their radar and that the faculty know who you are by being active in class, attending office hours and working closely with faculty on your projects.
 If you are interested in being considered do not hesitate to set up an appointment with a ladder rank faculty member to ask them specifically what you can do to be considered as an applicant.
 Link to Irwin Scholars page

 The Eduardo Carrillo Memorial Scholarships are intended to support outstanding Art students with documented financial need with a maximum award of $1,000.
 The Eduardo Carrillo Scholarship supports students in painting, sculpture, or drawing areas and students are invited to apply during Winter quarter.